 - Reduced Registration: Normally, to maintain full-time status, appointees must register for 9 credit hours per semester.
 Upon completion of certain requirements and submission of the appropriate paperwork, appointees may be eligible for full-time registration at a reduced number of credit hours.
 This is referred to as reduced registration.
 Please see the Graduate Catalog for specifics on the requirements of eligibility for reduced registration.

 - Differential Tuition Award: Differential tuition is the difference in dollars between non-resident and resident tuition.
 The differential tuition award is an institutional fellowship program that provides this tuition difference as part of the graduate appointment.
-If a student is eligible for a differential tuition award, the difference between non-resident and resident tuition is provided by Mines and, therefore, does not have to be provided by the Department, Division or Faculty member.
+If a student is eligible for a differential tuition award, the difference between non-resident and resident tuition is provided by Mines and, therefore, does not have to be provided by the Department, Program or faculty member.
 The differential tuition award is intended to remove any financial disincentive for researchers to provide support to non-resident graduate students.

 All new-hire graduate students must complete new-hire paperwork and background check prior to beginning work.
 See more details in the student section of the new employee information website.